maccu71/projects/README.md

 <br/>

 **1) Kubernetes - examples:**
-- install_kubernetes.yml - Ansible playbook intended to automate installation of a Kubernetes cluster on a Ubuntu24 KVM VMs- memory-restriction.yml - Explores the concept of resource allocation and memory restriction in K8S
+- `install-kubernetes-cluster.yml` - Ansible playbook intended to automate installation of a Kubernetes cluster on a Ubuntu24 KVM VMs
+- `memory-restriction.yml` - Explores the concept of resource allocation and memory restriction in K8S
-- cpu-restriction.yml - a manifest that serves as a practical demonstration of CPU restrictions implemented both at the deployment specification and the namespace quota level in Kubernetes
+- `cpu-restriction.yml` - a manifest that serves as a practical demonstration of CPU restrictions implemented both at the deployment specification and the namespace quota level in Kubernetes
 - diving into the particularies of Quality of Service - QoS
 - init-containers-usage - a helm package that illustrates the oncept of init-containers in Kubernetes cluster
-- cleaner.yml - kubernetes manifest intended to clean unnecessary resources from kubernetes cluster (use with caution)
+- `cleaner.yml` - kubernetes manifest intended to clean unnecessary resources from kubernetes cluster (use with caution)
-- sonda-readiness-tcp.yml - A Kubernetes manifest showcasing the capabilities of a readinessProbe, a powerful feature ensuring the operational readiness of containers.
+- `sonda-readiness-tcp.yml` - A Kubernetes manifest showcasing the capabilities of a readinessProbe, a powerful feature ensuring the operational readiness of containers.
 - `rollout-daemonset.yml` - Rolling updates in DaemonSet component in Kubernetes
 - `rollout-statefulset.yml` - Diving into StatefulSet update different strategies and its complexities
 - allowing and bloking access by network policies in Kubernetes